cutbox/CutBox/README.md

 swift build -c release; cp .build/release/cutbox /usr/local/bin/
 ```

+This will build and install the command to `/usr/local/bin`

+The command will fail to run if CutBox is not installed and has history.

 # Would you like to know more?

 [More information is in the wiki](https://github.com/cutbox/CutBox/wiki)